nickzoic/nick.zoic.org/art/lilygo-ttgo-t-watch-2020/index.md

   * pressing the side button
   * tapping (or maybe gesturing) the screen
   * turning the face "up".
+  * the RTC alarm goes off.
+  All these things can, I think, be done by having the 'peripherals' detect the event and signal the sleeping CPU on one GPIO or another.

 * When it gets woken up, it is always at the "home" screen which is a watch.